Near-threshold $\pi^-$ photoproduction on the deuteron: Theoretical Analysis

-The experimental data for the $\gamma d \rightarrow \pi^-pp$ reaction are now compared with model predictions.
-The additional final-state proton compared to the elementary reaction $\gamma n\rightarrow \pi^- p$ introduces additional FSI that have a non-negligible effect on the cross section and need to be taken into account.
-The first model~\cite{PhysRevC.84.035203} is calculated from the four diagrams in Fig.~\ref{fig:diag}, where $M_a$ is the Impulse Approximation (IA) term, $M_b$ and $M_c$ are the $N\!N$ and $\pi\!N$ FSI terms, and $M_d$ is the $N\!N$-FSI term with pion rescattering in the intermediate state (referred to as the `two-loop' term).
-The ingredients and the approximations for the computation of the four terms are discussed in the points below.
+The experimental data for the $\gamma d\rightarrow\pi^{-}pp$ reaction are now compared with model predictions.
+Compared to the elementary reaction $\gamma n\rightarrow\pi^{-}p$, the additional final-state proton introduces additional FSI that have a non-negligible effect on the cross section.
+The model is a version of that described in Ref.~\cite{PhysRevC.84.035203}, simplified for the near-threshold region.
+It is calculated from the four diagrams displayed in Fig.~\ref{fig:diag}, where $M_{a}$ is the Impulse Approximation (IA) term, $M_{b}$ and $M_{c}$ are the $N\!N$ and $\pi\!N$ FSI terms, and $M_{d}$ is the $N\!N$-FSI term with pion rescattering in the intermediate state (the `two-loop' term).
+The ingredients and the approximations for the computation of the four terms are given in the following list.

-1)~The elementary reaction is described by the $s$-wave amplitude, which is determined by the $E_{0+}$ multipole.
-The value of the $E_{0+}$ multipole as extracted by various analyses has been very stable over the last decades and here ${E_{0+}\!=-31.9}$ from Ref.~\cite{Drechsel:1992pn} is used.
-The $E_{0+}$ amplitude is expressed in the conventional units of $10^{-3}/m_{\pi^+}$, which is assumed throughout this Letter.
-Further, in diagrams $M_c$ and $M_d$, only charged intermediate pions are included as the neutral-pion photoproduction amplitude is much smaller than the charged-pion photoproduction amplitude in the near-threshold region.
+\begin{enumerate} \item The elementary reaction is described by the $s$-wave amplitude, which is determined by the $E_{0+}$ multipole.
+The value of $E_{0+}$ as extracted by various analyses has been very stable over the last decades and here ${E_{0+}\!=-31.9}$ from Ref.~\cite{Drechsel:1992pn} is used.
+Here and elsewhere in the article the $E_{0+}$ amplitude is expressed in the conventional units of $10^{-3}/m_{\pi^+}$.
+Further, in diagrams $M_c$ and $M_d$ of Fig.~\ref{fig:diag}, only charged intermediate pions are included as the neutral-pion photoproduction amplitude is much smaller than the charged-pion photoproduction amplitude in the near-threshold region.
 In this approximation, the cross section is proportional to $\lvert E_{0+}\rvert ^2$.

-2)~The $s$-wave $pp$-scattering amplitude includes Coulomb effects and is taken in the Effective-Range Approximation~\cite{Lensky:2005hb}, using the values $a_{pp} = -7.8$~fm for the $pp$ scattering length and $r_{pp} = 2.8$~fm for the effective range.
+\item The $s$-wave $pp$-scattering amplitude includes Coulomb effects and is taken in the Effective-Range Approximation~\cite{LandauBook}, using the values $a_{pp} = -7.8$~fm for the $pp$ scattering length and $r_{pp} = 2.8$~fm for the effective range.
 Off-shell effects are included as in Refs.~\cite{PhysRevC.74.014004,PhysRevC.84.035203}.